-PET is used extensively in the packaging industry especially for drinks bottles.
+PET is used extensively in the packaging industry, especially for drinks bottles.
 With the current emphasis on recycling and reducing costs, it is important that the quality of both new and recycled material is measured.
 One important parameter used to determine the correct grade of PET for a particular application is intrinsic viscosity or inherent viscosity (IV).
-This is a measure of the polymer’s molecular weight and therefore an indicator of the material’s crystallinity, melting point and tensile strength.
+This is a measure of the polymer’s molecular weight and therefore an indicator of the material’s crystallinity, melting point, and tensile strength.

 Intrinsic Viscosity Measurement Techniques

 Traditional methods for measuring IV of hygroscopic polymers involve dissolving the polymer in halogenated solvents such as chlorinated phenols and comparing the flow time of the solution with that of the pure solvent.
-Concern about the health problems associated with halogenated solvents, combined with their costs both of purchase and disposal, has emphasised the need to use alternative methods in the laboratory wherever possible.
-A different method for measuring the intrinsic viscosity of PET has been developed, which is a totally solvent free method for the analysis of hygroscopic polymers, which involves the extruding of a molten polymer through a die using a dedicated instrument.
+Concern about the health problems associated with halogenated solvents, combined with their costs both of purchase and disposal, has emphasized the need to use alternative methods in the laboratory wherever possible.
+A different method for measuring the intrinsic viscosity of PET has been developed, which is a totally solvent-free method for the analysis of hygroscopic polymers, which involves the extruding of a molten polymer through a die using a dedicated instrument.
 This method mimics the extrusion process, is quicker and easier to use than the solvent method and the whole process can be computer controlled, if required.
-It has been proven to produce the same results as solvent based tests.
+It has been proven to produce the same results as solvent-based tests.

 Solvent-Free PET Intrinsic Viscosity Measurement

 Molten PET is extruded through a calibrated die by nitrogen gas under pressure and the LVDT probe movement against time is recorded and displayed.
 The system measures the optimum flow rate and calculates intrinsic viscosity.
-The procedure used ensures that reliable, accurate and repeatable results are easily obtained and checked against standard polymers.
+The procedure used ensures that reliable, accurate, and repeatable results are easily obtained and checked against standard polymers.
 In addition to measuring the intrinsic viscosity of the polymer, this technique also measures the degradation factor of the polymer, a parameter that, although important for critical applications such as medical equipment manufacture, cannot be measured using the solvent method.

 Benefits of Solvent-Free PET Intrinsic Viscosity Measurement